Omega-Numworks/Omega-Guide/_pages/en_US/troubleshooting.md

 ### "Memory is corrupted" when adding python scripts

 It can happen when the custom bootloader is too old.
-To update it go to your custom firmware's website then reinstall it from recovery mode by holding 6 and clicking reset on the calculator.
+To update it : go to your custom firmware's website, put the calculator in recovery mode (holding 6 and clicking reset on the calculator's back), connect the calculator to the computer, then select "recovery" on custom firmware's website.

 ### Screen and led blinking

 You are trying to run Epsilon 19 with an old custom bootloader.

-Update the bootloader by going to your custom firmware's website and reinstalling it from recovery mode by holding 6 and clicking reset on the calculator.
+Update the bootloader : go to your custom firmware's website, put the calculator in recovery mode (holding 6 and clicking reset on the calculator's back), connect the calculator to the computer,  then select "recovery" on custom firmware's website.

 ### Installation takes infinite amout of time